allenai/embodied-clip/README.md

     This action results in the agent picking up a visible object of type `OBJECT_TYPE` if: (a) the agent is not already holding an object, (b) the agent is close enough to the object (within 1.5m), and picking up the object would not result in it colliding with objects in front of the agent.
-If there are multiple objects of type `OBJECT_TYPE` then one is chosen at random.
+If there are multiple objects of type `OBJECT_TYPE` then the object closest to the agent is chosen.

 * `Open[OBJECT_TYPE]` - Where `OBJECT_TYPE` is one of the 10 opennable object types that are not also pickupable, see `constants.py`.
 If an object whose openness is different from the openness in the goal